vincent-breysse/portfolio/README.md

 -------------------------------------------------------
 #### Oct 2019 – Feb 2020

-Trym is a graphics engine with focus on low-level graphics, performances and software architecture.
+#### Graphics engine with focus on low-level graphics, performances and software architecture.
-The engine backend uses data-oriented design, whereas the front-end uses a more friendly Unity-like approach.
-The engine uses Tryl (which is one of my projects) as its core library : https://github.com/vincent-breysse/tryl
+#### The engine uses Tryl (which is one of my projects) as its core library : https://github.com/vincent-breysse/tryl

 ### Entity rendering using Phong lighting, Texturing and Shadowing
 ![Simple scene screen](https://raw.githubusercontent.com/vincent-breysse/trym/master/screens/0.png)